Chris234k/unity-command-line-launcher/README.md

         - set unity_base_path=C:\Program Files (x86)\Unity Versions    <--- Edit text after the equals sign (=)

 # Usage
-- Since the batch file is on our path, and is named "unity.bat" we're able to type:
+- Open up your favorite console emulator.
+Since the batch file is on our path, and is named "unity.bat" we're able to type:
     - \> unity versions
         - A list of all folders in your unity_base_path directory.
 Sample output:
             >C:\Program Files (x86)\Unity Versions